omranaleid/UITextFieldPickerInput/README.md

     }
 }
 ```
-### 2- Defin your data that you want to select from
+### 2- Define your data that you want to select from
 the key will be the component number and the value will be array of objects that you want to select from.
 ```
 let data: [Int: [Selectable]] = [